Research at the CCDP

 - The Solutions Forum on SDG16+: Towards Implementation

-- Transparency: Qualities and Technologies of Global Gemstone Trading
+- Transparency: Qualities and Technologies of the Global Gemstone Industry

 - Violence Prevention (VIPRE): Towards a Material-Semiotic Approach to the Prevention of Violent Human Rights Abuses